What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

 - If you do something wrong, correct it by going back and doing the right way repeatedly.

-Anything worth doing is difficult, and failure is a part of the process — an important part.
-Failure grants you valuable insight on what not to do.
+Anything worth doing is difficult, and failure is a part of the process.
+Failure grants you valuable insight on what not to do as you make your way through the steps to success.

 Even if you can’t figure out what you did wrong, there are probably external/environmental factors that contributed to your failure.

 Now’s your chance to analyze what those factors might be.
-Once you fail, you’ll analyze these things:
+When people fail, they need to analyze the following:

-- What, if any, were the external/environmental/societal factors that tripped me up?
+- What were the external/environmental/societal factors that tripped me up?

-- How can I respond differently the next time a problem comes up?
+- How can I respond differently next time?

 - Were there any problems I created regardless of external factors?
 Why did I create them?

-- Who can I and should I ask for help this time around?
+- Who can I go to for help this time around?

 Analysis and learning aren’t necessarily easy, which is why you should be prepared to fail multiple times.